 Sometimes, taxpayers are unclear on the differences between various IRS forms – especially when they have similar alphabet-numerical names.
 Two such forms are the W-2 and the W-4.
 People often mistakenly use them interchangeably, but they’re not the same.
-One form is used to report your earnings and taxes withheld for the year, while the other defines how much to withhold from each paycheck to pay for taxes.
+One form is used to report your earnings and taxes withheld for the year, while the other defines how employers withhold from each of your paychecks to pay for taxes.

 Differences Between a W-2 and a W-4